AmpliconSuite/ec3D/README.md

 chr8	128443842	128452940	1	1.000000	+	True
 chr8	128458992	129085009	1	1.000000	+	True
 ```
 - The provided ecDNA structure in a cycle bed file may include duplicated segments in its records, e.g., ```chr8 127293093 127948583``` and ```chr8 127872074 128441212```.
-We refer to _collapsed_ matrix as the Hi-C matrix where each duplicated segment occurs only one time; and _expanded_ matrix as the Hi-C matrix representing the structure of ecDNA where all duplicated segments occur as many times as they are duplicated. ec3D will automatically process cycle files containing duplicated segments and reconstruct the underlying ecDNA structures, regardless of whether the input from ```--ecdna_cycle``` contains duplication or not.
+We refer to _collapsed_ matrix as the Hi-C matrix where each duplicated segment occurs only one time; and _expanded_ matrix as the Hi-C matrix representing the structure of ecDNA where all duplicated segments occur as many times as they are duplicated.
+Ec3D will automatically process cycle files containing duplicated segments and reconstruct the underlying ecDNA structures, regardless of whether the input from ```--ecdna_cycle``` contains duplication or not.
+- Please note that ec3D accepts the UCSC (e.g., "chr1", "chr2", "chrX") and Ensembl ("1", "2", "X") conventions of chromosome names, which should be consistent in the Hi-C data and ecDNA cycle file.
 #### Output of Step 1
 Outputs from ```extract_matrix.py``` include
 - (i) the ICE normalized collapsed matrix ```*_ice_normalized.npy```;